-Prescott’s out of pocket play was far bigger than his statistics in Arizona win
+Prescott’s out-of-pocket play was far bigger than his statistics in Arizona win

 Dak Prescott didn’t have his best game from a numbers standpoint.

-He threw for less than 200 yards for the fourth time and had the second-fewest completions (13) of his career in a game in which he started and finished.
+He threw for fewer than 200 yards for the fourth time and had the second-fewest completions (13) of his career in a game in which he started and finished.

 In the locker room, though, it seemed as though Prescott had a career day in leading the Dallas Cowboys to a 28-17 victory over the Arizona Cardinals.